D e n s i t y R e l a t i v i t y

 The approach developed in this work is based on the hypothesis that time is not a background parameter but an emergent relational quantity associated with realisable causal processes.
 Time’s emergent nature is the mechanism behind density relativistic effects’ virtual action and inverse external realisation.
 In this framework, the fundamental variables are not spacetime coordinates but bounded density fields describing the distribution of causal capacity.

-The central concept of Density Relativity (DR) is that physical configurations are first evaluated by a virtual density mechanism (denoted Y), which determines the possible configurations of temporal density amongst phases and amplitudes of reference frames’ virtual DR effects.
-These configurations are subsequently translated into a realised causal sector (denoted Z), which corresponds to the spacetime geometry observed, according to the density of DR effects to the particular reference frame.
+The central concept of Density Relativity (DR) is that physical configurations are first evaluated by a virtual density mechanism (denoted Y), which determines the possible configurations of temporal density amongst myriad phases and amplitudes of virtual DR effects.
+These configurations are subsequently translated into a realised causal sector (denoted Z), which corresponds to the spacetime geometry observed according to DR effects’ density of reference frame/s in question.
+As mentioned, the density relativistic mechanism is virtual because of time’s non-absolute nature, leading to inverse external realisation.

 Because the translation between these sectors occurs through finite causal steps, the density fields are subject to saturation limits.
 These limits introduce characteristic scales that determine the minimal realisable spacetime intervals and the maximal attainable density of physical states – not Planckian but nucleonic scales.
-The dynamics of the theory and minimal scales are therefore governed by two normalised density variables so that the temporal density maximum is not reached, representing
+Ironically, from these nucleonic scales comes the causal limit.
+The dynamics of the theory and minimal scales are governed by two normalised density variables so that the temporal density maximum is not reached, representing temporal contraction and spatial separation charge.

 These variables form a bounded manifold whose geometry constrains the allowed physical configurations.
 Within this picture, spacetime geometry arises as an effective description of gradients in the density manifold, while gauge interactions correspond to rotations of density orientation in the internal density space.